 “Pat” looked at me, silent for just a moment.
 “No, I don’t.” she said.

 “Good!
 Go ahead and clean house.
 Get rid of all that undermines the way you feel about yourself.
 Have a heart-to-heart with yourself!
 Get clear on what success means to you.
 Work with your coach to set goals that you believe in; goals that feel realistic to you.
 As you meet them, you’ll stretch more.
 Success breeds success.”

 “Pat” is a wonderful person and she’s really good at what she does.
 In my eyes, she’s very successful.
 I’m sure I’m not the only who thinks so.
 If only she could see herself as others do.

 Do you ever question your accomplishments because they don’t measure up to someone else’s (seeming) success?

 It’s so easy to do, isn’t it?
 When we look at other people’s lives and accomplishments, all we really see, is that one dimension that may or may not be real.

 We forget that we don’t really know someone by looking at what they outwardly project.
 Everyone has a story.
 And, unless we know that story, we won’t know what it feels like to be in that person’s shoes.

 I wonder how useful it would be if — once in a while — we could take a peek into somebody else’s life or swap places with the person we envy.
-My guess is, it wouldn’t look that desirable from the inside.
+My guess is that it wouldn’t look that desirable.